2701 W. State Rd. 84, Dania Beach, FL 33312

 A 3,800-square-foot walk-through butterfly garden where you'll find more than 20 different species of plants that attract butterflies.
 A 250-foot mulched path winds through the garden and has three benches along the way where you can sit and relax.
 Among the butterflies commonly seen in the area are the monarch, zebra longwing, cloudless sulphur, queen, gulf fritillary, giant swallowtail, and atala hairstreak.

 Rustic charm is abundant in this 2,175-square-foot hall, which has tongue-and-groove walls and a ceiling with exposed wooden beams.
-The room will comfortably seat 75 to 100 people, depending on setup.
+The room will comfortably seat 75 for a banquet.
 There is a fully equipped kitchen off the main room, and the adjacent 100-capacity open-air amphitheater measures 2,400 square feet.
 Wi-Fi is available.

-Rental of the facility includes chairs and tables (both 60-inch-diameter round tables and 72-by-20-inch rectangular tables are available), as well as use of the kitchen and the amphitheater, which can also be rented separately.
-The hall is available from 9 a.m. to 5 p.m. on Sundays, Mondays, Thursdays, and Fridays, and from 10 a.m. to 10 p.m. on Saturdays.
-(Rental times include setup and cleanup.)
+Rental of the facility includes chairs and tables (both 60-inch-diameter round tables and 72-by-20-inch rectangular tables are available), as well as use of the kitchen and the amphitheater, which can also be rented separately within 30 days of the rental date (provided the hall has not been rented).
+The Butterfly Glade is available as an addition to the Julia Hall rental for intimate al fresco ceremonies.
+The hall is available from 9 a.m. to 5 p.m.
+Mondays through Thursdays, and Fridays, Saturdays, and Sundays from 10 a.m. to 10 p.m.
+Rental times include setup and cleanup.